Are you sure you want to log out?

 Adenoids become swollen and puffy especially if they’re trying to fight off germs from entering the body.
 This can block the eustachian tube causing pressure and fluid to accumulate in the center of the ear, which may lead to an infection.

-Middle ear infections or sometimes referred to as otitis media occurs when the middle ear becomes infected because of a build-up of harmful bacteria.
+Middle ear infection symptoms in adults occur when the middle ear becomes infected because of a build-up of harmful bacteria.
 This can happen to people of all ages, but is most common among children.

 Other possible causes of middle ear infections are the following:

-Most common signs that you have an ear infection is when you can’t hear things properly and when you’re experiencing ear pain.
+Most common symptoms that you have an ear infection is when you can’t hear things properly and when you’re experiencing ear pain.
 Other symptoms of ear infection include:

-Children, who are most susceptible to ear infections, may not be able to fully express what they’re feeling.
+Children, who are generally more susceptible to middle ear infection symptoms than adults, may not be able to fully express what they’re feeling.
 Look out for these signs in children or babies if you suspect that they have an ear infection:

 People, especially children, are most vulnerable to middle ear infections right after they’ve had a cold.
 If you’re a parent, make sure to monitor your child right after any upper respiratory infection.